d2s/Documentation/_posts/2018-04-10-NextRelease.md

 ![](/images/RsyncOSX/v5.4.0/nr5.png)

 ## Refactor of restore
 The restore part will be redesigned.
 The rsync parameters for full restore is calculated during loading of profile based upon the parameters for backup task.
+- the **backup** radio button shows the actual rsync command for backup task including any parameters
+- the **restore** radio button shows the rsync command for restore
 ![](/images/RsyncOSX/v5.4.0/backup.png)
 ![](/images/RsyncOSX/v5.4.0/restore.png)
 And for snaphots tasks as well.